YOU BELONG HERE

 We’re proud of all the things our Honors Program alumni have accomplished: bringing great ideas to life through their writing, art, and teaching; working to restore peace and justice throughout the world; fighting illness and disease in hospitals and research facilities across the nation; and much more.
 Graceland’s Honors Program is designed to nurture your gifts and help you to build the skills you’ll need to be successful in whatever you decide to do.

 One of our Honors Program graduates, Matthew Bolton, has been recognized for his work with the International Campaign to Abolish Nuclear Weapons (ICAN), which was recently awarded the Nobel Peace Prize.
-Click here to read the story.
+Read the story here.

 We’re looking for students with a record of academic excellence that includes: